keb721/AmmoniumEntropy/README.md

 # AmmoniumEntropy
-Codes for the Faraday Discussion "Understanding the impact of ammonium ion substitutions on heterogeneous ice nucleation"
+Codes for the Blow, Whale, Quigley and Sosso Faraday Discussion "Understanding the impact of ammonium ion substitutions on heterogeneous ice nucleation"